 You’ve heard the real estate mantra, “Location, location, location.”
 The same holds true for planning your sunroom.
 Deciding where to place your sunroom depends on many factors.
 Some you’re in control of, while others you can’t change.
 These are the primary considerations that influence where you locate your new sunroom.

-- Sun pattern: Historically, most North American locations have always preferred a south-facing setting for their sunroom.
+- Sun pattern and natural light: Historically, most North American locations have always preferred a south-facing setting for their sunroom.
 In central Pennsylvania, for instance, the regions around York, Lancaster, Harrisburg and Lebanon experience clear weather distinctions between spring, summer, fall and winter.
 Sunrooms from PAsunrooms can be installed in any direction for enjoyment year-round.
 If you have questions about where to install your sunrooms, contact our team of experts today.

 - View corridors: You may have a wonderful view corridor in one direction.
 Perhaps your home overlooks water or a panoramic vista over the town.
 This might present a dilemma, as you might want to capitalize on your view and work it into your placement.
 Something to consider is that view corridors work both ways.
 You may have neighbors nearby who will be staring straight through the glass in your new sunroom addition.
 Privacy should play an essential role in your plans.